 Playing the New is an opportunity to become accustomed to the unique examination of the game’s most traditional form, and it is also a welcome chance to experience the iconic vistas and landmarks that surround it, not least the Old Course itself.

 Now that you’ve rested up and sampled the town and golf, the second day might be an opportunity to sample something a little different.
 Just seven miles from St. Andrews is the modern classic of Kingsbarns, which has become a massive favorite with golfers from around the world since it was opened for play at the turn of the century.

 Designed by Kyle Philips and one of the host-courses of the annual Alfred Dunhill Links Championship on the European Tour, Kingsbarns is a stunningly beautiful contemporary links that adds a present-day feel to the most ancient challenges in the game through some tremendously thrilling holes.
 On a bright summer’s day, it is a magical place to play.

 If there isn’t a heavy hangover to nurse after an evening in the Dunvegan, it’s time to accelerate the golfing undertaking.
-Returning to the hallowed ground of the St. Andrews Links, there are two largely under-appreciated courses that are worthy of your attention.
+Returning to the hallowed ground of the St Andrews Links, there are two largely under-appreciated courses that are worthy of your time.

 The Jubilee Course is situated to the right-side of the New, and is generally considered to be the most challenging of the seven layouts under the protection of the Trust.
 Having been recalibrated into a full 18-hole course only a couple of decades ago, the Jubilee funnels through a number of sand dunes and is possibly the most visually striking of all the courses.